 Chetola Resort at Blowing Rock is a 78-acre resort within walking distance of the quaint mountain village of Blowing Rock and adjacent to a 3,600-acre National Park nestled within the Blue Ridge Mountains of Western North Carolina.
 The resort offers accommodations in Chetola Lodge, 1 to 4-bedroom luxury Condominiums or the private Bob Timberlake Inn, fine dining at Timberlake’s Restaurant, relaxation in the Spa at Chetola Resort, and a variety of recreational activities and amenities across the resort.

-Arriving to Chetola
+Arriving at the Chetola Resort

 When entering the lobby, we were greeted by the kind staff working safely behind plexiglass.
 Immediately upon entering, there was a cozy ambiance with a fire and the cutest gift shop with anything you might need, from local gifts to apparel and basic necessities.
 We stayed in the main inn at Chetola, with a ground level room and views of the lake.
 In 2019, the lodge’s first floor was completely renovated.
 I loved the special details and modern lodge designs, with fur furniture and accents.
 There was a nice chair for lounging and outdoor balcony with seating and beautiful views.
 I was able to sit at the spacious desk and get some work done while Scott napped.
 We also had a small kitchen area with a microwave, coffee maker, sink, and small fridge.
 The bathroom was spacious with a warm shower and soaking tub.